vgnaw/todo/README.md

 # todolist

-The front-end part uses pure HTML, CSS, JavaScript, and the back-end uses Nodejs's Express framework to build a server to synchronize the MySQL database in real time.
+The front-end part uses pure CSS, JavaScript, and the back-end uses Nodejs's Express framework to build a server to synchronize the MySQL database in real time.

+## fature

+- login/register（Use session to monitor user login status）
+- add/delete、compelete/cancel todolist
+- get the number of agents in real time

 ## Page display